-From the outset, you’ll have the opportunity to gain hands-on experience under supervision from qualified mentors, spending around 50% of your time on clinical practice placements* in a range of healthcare environments within the NHS in hospitals and community placements, at private hospitals and independent care providers.
+From the outset, you’ll have the opportunity to gain hands-on experience under supervision from qualified practice assessors and supervisors, spending around 50% of your time on clinical practice placements* in a range of healthcare environments within the NHS in hospitals and community placements, at private hospitals and independent care providers.
 You will be required to undertake 2 full-time placements each year, lasting 10 weeks each.
 You will have the chance to work alongside experienced staff in hospital and community settings, which will be sourced for you by the university.
 To reflect the nature of the nursing profession you may be required to work evening, night and weekend shifts as part of your placement.
 We have placements in a number of locations across England and consider your location when allocating placements, but you may be required to travel (at your own expense) to the placement locations.

 There will be the opportunity for up to 25% of your clinical placement to be a simulated digital experience.
 This will be an online, cutting edge simulated experience where you will be fully supervised and can work safely both individually and in small groups, assessing and providing interventions in ‘near to real life’ clinical scenarios.
 The hands on elements of the clinical placements will be delivered close to your home location in one of the following regions of England: Midlands, North East & Yorkshire, London, Hertfordshire and Bedfordshire, and East of England.*